 The thing is, using a VPN is all about security, but what’s the use of it if people can tell who is subscribing to it through their payment details?
 That’s why it makes sense to buy VPN anonymously, instead of leaving your information vulnerable to criminals, corporations or state agencies.
 We will explain how to pay for VPN anonymously so that everyone could use online security tools safely.

-Before we move onto discussing ways to sign up for VPN anonymously, it’s probably useful to run through some reasons why you would want to avoid standard card or Paypal payments.
+Before we move onto discussing ways how to pay for VPN anonymously, it’s probably useful to run through some reasons why you would want to avoid standard card or Paypal payments.

 Payments are the Achilles Heel of the VPN process.
 While servers and tunnels are protected by sophisticated encryption, you still have to prove your identity and move money to VPN companies before they can be accessed.
 And payment providers also tend to demand authentication information as well – another potential vulnerability.